-WE APOLOGISE FOR THE DELAY ON THE OCTOBER 2021 ISSUE OF THE JOURNAL.
-IT WILL BE SHIPPED OUT TO ALL MEMBERS AND SUBSCRIBERS IN SHORT ORDER.
+WE APOLOGISE FOR THE DELAY ON THE APRIL 2022 ISSUE OF THE JOURNAL.
+IT WILL BE SHIPPED OUT TO ALL MEMBERS AND SUBSCRIBERS SOON.

 Art Antiquity and Law is a Quarterly designed for all who value the cultural and historical environment.